aori-io/aori-sdk-ts/README.md

 # Aori TypeScript SDK

 Aori is a high-performance orderbook protocol for high-frequency trading on-chain and facilitating OTC settlement.
-This repository provides a TypeScript SDK for the Aori Protocol to help developers integrate and build on top of the protocol as easily as possible.
+This repository provides a TypeScript SDK for interacting with the Aori Websocket-based API to help developers integrate and build on top of the protocol as easily as possible.

 This SDK is released under the [MIT License](LICENSE).